Weapon of Mass Destruction

 - Uranus is the third and last Ancient Weapon.
 So far, the only thing we know about it is its name.

 - InuYasha: Bakusaiga, Sesshoumaru's true sword.
 When it's revealed that Bakusaiga not only destroys what it's directly cut, but the blow then automatically transfers to anything that comes into contact with the original victim, Byakuya sets up a trap designed to kill Sesshoumaru.
 When Sesshoumaru points out a couple of youkai won't stop him, Byakuya reveals he knows and that's why he's enlisted an army of several thousand.
-Bakusaiga destroys the entire army with a single swing.
+Sesshoumaru destroys the entire army with a single swing of Bakusaiga.

 - Just as a warm-up, The Genesis Device of Star Trek II: The Wrath of Khan is capable of almost instantly terraforming an entire planet.
 But if it used on a life-bearing planet, it would, as Spock points out, "Destroy that life in favor of its matrix."
 The fact that the Genesis Planet, created by using the Device on a nebula, eventually catastrophically exploded doesn't help, either.